Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Sampling from tCCH distributions

 \subsection{Slice sampling when $z>0$}

-The posterior distributions resulting from the hyper-g/n, beta-prime and intrinsic prior do not reduce to truncated gamma distributions.
-In such cases, we can employ a version of slice sampling.
+The posterior distributions resulting from the hyper-g/n, beta-prime, and intrinsic prior distributions do not simplify to truncated gamma distributions.
+In these cases, we can utilize a version of slice sampling.